 Your newsletter’s performance will improve as long as you continue to test, test, and test some more.

-Everything from the design and how it will show up on different devices, which you should preview before you officially send the newsletter off, to content and calls-to-action should be tested until you find what works best for you.
+Everything from the design and how it will show up on different devices, which you should preview before you officially send the newsletter off, to content and CTA should be tested until you find what works best for you.

 Again, without this effort you’re limiting your own success.